dazdaz/pdf-cleaner/README.md

 - Captures verbose logs for PDF Squeezer and enforces a configurable timeout to prevent hangs.

 ## Requirements

+All installation commands and runtime dependencies assume macOS with Homebrew available.

 ### Core dependencies